ngbgithub/The-One-True-Makefile/README.md

     list them manually anywhere.

-* If you're keeping tinyxml, and you've renamed your package from something other than `one_true_makefile` (which is understandable<sup>[1][1]</sup>), then you'll need to edit the tops of the tinyxml headers and source files to reflect that.
+* If you're keeping tinyxml, and you've renamed your package from something other than `one_true_makefile` (which is understandable), then you'll need to edit the tops of the tinyxml headers and source files to reflect that.
 For example, if your new project is called MyProject, you'll have to change lines that say

     <pre><code>#include "one_true_makefile/tinyxml/tinyxml.h"</code></pre>